 Yorkville is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Yorkville is a city of professionals, sales and office workers, and service providers.
-There are especially a lot of people living in Yorkville who work in office and administrative support (13.96%), management occupations (11.23%), and teaching (10.83%).
+Overall, Yorkville is a city of professionals, sales and office workers, and managers.
+There are especially a lot of people living in Yorkville who work in office and administrative support (14.05%), management occupations (13.87%), and teaching (9.45%).

 Also of interest is that Yorkville has more people living here who work in computers and math than 95% of the places in the US.

-The per capita income in Yorkville in 2010 was $32,063, which is upper middle income relative to Illinois, and wealthy relative to the rest of the US.
-This equates to an annual income of $128,252 for a family of four.
+The per capita income in Yorkville in 2010 was $33,014, which is wealthy relative to Illinois and the nation.
+This equates to an annual income of $132,056 for a family of four.
 However, Yorkville contains both very wealthy and poor people as well.

 Yorkville is a somewhat ethnically-diverse city.
 The people who call Yorkville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Yorkville residents report their race to be White, followed by Black or African-American.
+Yorkville also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 10.10% of the city’s residents.
 Important ancestries of people in Yorkville include Irish, Italian, Polish, and English.